mstksg/inCode/copy/entries/huffman-3.md

 2].

 However, we can do better.
-This way sort of mixes together the "logic" of decoding from the yielding/pipe-ness of it all.
+This way sort of mixes together the "logic" of decoding from the yielding/continuation/recursion/pipe-ness of it all.
 Ideally we'd like to be able to separate the logic.
 This isn't *too* necessary, but doing this will expose us to some nice *pipes* idioms :)

 One way we can do it is to turn `searchPT` into a `Consumer'` (a `Consumer` with the ends not sealed off) that consumes `Direction`s and *returns* resulting `Word8`s.

-Then we use `(>~ cat)`, which turns a `Consumer'` into something that is forever consuming and re-yielding --- it turns a `Consumer'` returning values into a `Pipe` repeatedly yielding the returned values.
+Then we use `(>~ cat)`, which turns a `Consumer'` into something that is forever consuming and re-yielding --- in essence, it turns a `Consumer'` returning values into a `Pipe` repeatedly yielding the returned values.

 ~~~haskell
 !!!huffman/decode.hs "searchPT ::"
 ~~~

 The logic is slightly cleaner; the gain isn't that much, but just being able to have this separation is nice.
+We also get rid of the "infinite loop";
-This also is a good exposure to `(>~)`!
+`searchPT'` only "runs once".
+In any case, this is also a good exposure to `(>~)`!

 <div class="note">
 **Aside**